Axway/mft-convert/content/en/docs/TransferCFT/cft_intro_install/windows_install_start_here/windows_install_start_here/Specific_system_functions/File_management_functions.md

-This implementation is performed by calling a concatenation process external to Transfer CFT (before the transfer for the transmitter) then a "de-concatenation" process (after the transfer for the receiver).
+This implementation is performed by calling a concatenation process external to Transfer CFT (before the transfer for the transmitter) then a "de- concatenation" process (after the transfer for the receiver).

-These operations are performed on large and medium-sized systems, by standard tools within the operative system (for example, the IEBCOPY utilities on the IBM host or tar on UNIX).
+These operations are performed on large and medium- sized systems, by standard tools within the operative system (for example, the IEBCOPY utilities on the IBM host or tar on UNIX).
 This type of standard tool does not exist on Windows.
 Therefore, the tools zip/unzip are provided in the Transfer CFT Windows package.

-These tools operate, either with several incoming files and one outgoing (this is the concatenation called prior to the transmission), or with a single incoming and several outgoing files (this is the de-concatenation called after reception).
+These tools operate, either with several incoming files and one outgoing (this is the concatenation called prior to the transmission), or with a single incoming and several outgoing files (this is the de- concatenation called after reception).

 Transfer CFT/Windows ensures that this function is "opened" by calling different batches before transmission by the transmitter and